alexanderthanhbui/BlindBox/README.md

 # BlindBox

-Social networking app using location and common interest with Facebook login.
+Social networking app using location and common interest with Facebook login and JSQMessagesViewController thanks to jessesquires found [here](https://github.com/jessesquires/JSQMessagesViewController)

 # Using it